 8. Miscellaneous contractual provisions

 The contract is drafted in two counterparts, of which each contracting party receives one.
 The contract comes into validity and effect on the date of its signing by both contracting partiers.
+If the contracting parties have concluded a framework lease agreement, the contractual arrangements also include the rights and obligations agreed between the participants in the framework lease agreement, while the agreements in the framework lease agreement take precedence over the agreements in these terms and conditions.
 The lessee consents that the data from the contract, including his personal data, will be processed and stored in the lessor’s database.
 All information, including the extent and method of personal data processing, is stated in the Principles of Privacy Protection document, which is an integral part of these Terms and Conditions and the contract.
 The current Principles of Privacy Protection are available at www.europcar.cz and at all the lessor’s outlets.
 The lessor hereby informs the lessee (consumer) in accordance with Act No. 634/1992 Coll., on consumer protection, as amended, and Regulation (EU) No 524/2013 of the European Parliament and of the Council of 21 May 2013 on online dispute resolution for consumer disputes, that in the event a consumer dispute arises under the contract and/or these Terms and Conditions that is not resolved by friendly agreement, the lessor (consumer) can submit an application for the out-of-court resolution of such dispute to the designated entity for out-of-court resolution of consumer disputes, which is the Czech Trade Inspection Authority, Central Inspectorate—ADR Department, Štěpánská 15, 120 00 Prague 2, Czech Republic (www.coi.cz).
 The Czech Trade Inspection Authority also accepts complaints about the activities of entities doing business in retail and services and performs supervision of their activities in this regard.
 The lessor is authorised to propose a change of the Terms.
 The lessor familiarises the lessee with the proposed change of the Terms at the lessor’s operation premises and at www.europcar.cz at least 1 month before the date when the change should come into effect.
 If the lessee did not refuse the proposed change, it applies that they accepted the proposed change.
 If the lessee refuses the proposed change before the effective date of the change, they have the right to terminate the contract affected by the proposed change with immediate effect.
 The contract is governed by the relevant legal regulations of the Czech Republic, in particular by Act No. 89/2012 Coll., Civil Code.
 In the event of court disputes, the parties have agreed on the local and substantive jurisdiction of the courts in the Czech Republic.
+All disputes arising out of or in connection with this contract will be decided by the locally competent court according to the registered office of the lessor, unless the exclusive jurisdiction of another court is given.
 The contract is drafted in the Czech and English language and potential disputes will be resolved according to the Czech version.